You want smart political talk without the meltdowns?

 You know what's amazing?

-I mean and look at, you know, look how blessed we've been because we live in the greatest country God gave man.
+I mean, and look at, you know, look how blessed we've been because we live in the greatest country God gave man.

-Well you and me both we have the same background.
+We have the same background.

 Why would you say that?